Clever companies are leaving the public cloud

 In a lot of cases, those gains have been harder to realise than expected.
 Cloud architecture and optimisation decisions never end.
 New services and options keep piling up, making choices harder (and more consequential if you want to backtrack later).
 New fees look more like revenue-gathering than anything else.
 On the financial side the cloud has definitely made a huge impact - but mostly to shareholders of companies like Amazon and Microsoft, rather than their customers.

 Meanwhile the more straightforward option of just owning and operating machinery has gotten much, much better over time.
 In the years we've been offering Dedicated Servers, CPUs have literally gotten 100x better but no more expensive.
 The cost of storage space is down by 95% and the speed of hard drives is almost incomparably faster.
+It's not just Dedicated Servers - these same gains also make today's Virtual Servers a very different proposition compared to what was available even a few short years ago.

 Above: Performance benchmarks for CPUs in SiteHost Dedicated Servers since 2007.